Spare Parts Inventory Management – Part 1

 Step 5

 Bar code all the parts after they have been grouped and stored properly.
-Bar codes are essential for accurate receiving, disbursing, cycle counting and purchasing information.
-The CMMS not only helps you manage inventory, it ties information together for the maintenance, engineering and purchasing staff members who will use it.
+Bar codes are essential for accurate receiving, disbursing, cycle counting, and purchasing information.
+The CMMS not only helps you manage inventory, but it also ties information together for the maintenance, engineering, and purchasing staff members who will use it.

 Step 6